-Rates are a property tax based on property valuations, which are determined by the council.
+Rates are a property tax based on property valuations, which are determined by each council.

-Councils don't collect extra rate revenue as a result of a revaluation.
+Councils don't collect extra rate revenue as a result of property revaluations.

-Each year, we undertake a survey of predicted rate increases for all Victorian councils.
+Prior to the introduction of rate capping in 2016, we undertook an annual survey of predicted rate increases for all Victorian councils.

-This survey provides comparable data on the budgeted movement in local government taxes on a per head and per assessment basis.
+This survey provided comparable data on the budgeted movement in local government taxes on a per head and per assessment basis.

 In interpreting the data, it is important to note that both per head and per assessment measures should be examined to understand the average rates payable per person of the population and based on the number of properties within a municipality.